hiddify/hiddify.com/docs/manager/installation-and-setup/How-to-install-HiddifManager-Version-8.md

 title: How to install HiddifyManager Version 8
 ---

-### Hiddify Manager Version 8 Installation Guide
+### HiddifyManager Version 8 Installation Guide

-To install Hiddify Manager Version 8, follow these essential steps:
+To install HiddifyManager Version 8, follow these essential steps:

 ---